 There are different unfolding methods used in high energy physics.
-Previous studies of the atmospheric neutrino unfolding have been done both for AMANDA data [5, 6] and ANTARES simulation [7].
-For this analysis we have chosen the Singular Value Decomposition algorithm [8], since it is robust, efficient and easy to implement.
-The problem of unfolding can be expressed, in matrix notation, by the expression $\hat{A}y = b$ , where $\hat{A}$ is the so-called smearing matrix (which has to be generated by Monte Carlo), y is the spectrum we want to measure (in this case, the neutrino energy spectrum), and b is the experimental observable (reconstructed muon energy).
+Previous studies of the atmospheric neutrino unfolding have been done both for AMANDA data [4, 5] and ANTARES simulation [6].
+For this analysis we have chosen the Singular Value Decomposition algorithm [7], since it is robust, efficient and easy to implement.
+The problem of unfolding can be expressed, in matrix notation, by the expression $\hat{A}y = b$, where \hat{A} is the so-called smearing matrix (which has to be generated by Monte Carlo), y is the spectrum we want to measure (in this case, the neutrino energy), and b is the experimental observable.
 Inverting the smearing matrix does not give a useful solution because of the effect of statistical fluctuations, which completely spoils the result.
-The SVD algorithm is based on the decomposition of $\hat{A}$ as $\hat{A} = USV^T$ , where U and V are orthogonal matrices and S is a nonnegative diagonal matrix whose diagonal elements are called "singular values".
-It can be shown that this decomposition allows one to easily identify the elements of the system that contribute to the statistical fluctuations but provide useful information.
+The SVD algorithm is based on the decomposition of \hat{A} as $\hat{A} = USV^T$, where U and V are orthogonal matrices and S is a non-negative diagonal matrix whose diagonal elements are called "singular values".
+It can be shown that this decomposition allows to easily identify the elements of the system that contribute to the statistical fluctuations but provide useful information.
 Thus, these elements can be filtered out in order to obtain a smoother solution.

-Figure 2: Energy reconstruction precision: blue (lowest curve) for the photon-density-based approach of this paper, red for the $Q{tot}$ and green (highest curve) for the $N{ch}$ -based calculations.
+Figure 2: Energy reconstruction precision: blue (lowest curve) for the photon-density-based approach of this paper, red for the Q{tot} and green (highest curve) for the N{ch} -based calculations